rubyreferences/rubyref/_src/intermediate/parsed/lib/net/http/Net--HTTP.md

 multiple requests in the block if the server indicates it supports persistent connections.

+If you wish to re-use a connection across multiple HTTP requests without automatically closing it you can use ::new and then call #start and #finish manually.

 The request types Net::HTTP supports are listed below in the section "HTTP Request Classes".

-If you wish to re-use a connection across multiple HTTP requests without automatically closing it you can use ::new instead of ::start.  #request will automatically open a connection to the server if one is not currently open.
-You can manually close the connection with #finish.

 For all the Net::HTTP request objects and shortcut request methods you may supply either a String for the request path or a URI from which Net::HTTP will